karstenkreis/ReadLikeYouTweet/README.md

 The final step is the following:

 * Connect to the New York Times Top Stories API
-* Fetch the Top Stories from the section which was predicted by the classifier, this usually yields 30 top-stories articles from this section
+* Fetch the top stories from the section which was predicted by the classifier.
+This usually yields 30 top-stories articles from this section
 * Calculate the Jaccard distance between these articles and the user's tweets
 * Recommend the "closest" article to the Twitter user